Importance of Monitoring Pharmaceutical Storage Temperature

 The protocol published by W.H.O recommends a generator backup power for the storage facilities.
 Monitoring of these backup power systems can also be implemented to ensure readiness when required.

 Warehouse temperature mapping should show the uniformity of the temperature across the storage facility.
-Temperature sensors should be located in areas which are most likely to have fluctuations.
+Temperature sensors should be located in areas that are most likely to have fluctuations.

 The monitoring system can be wired sensors or wireless sensors.
 When dealing with cold storage, often the wireless option is preferred.
 Wireless sensors are easy to install and can operate on batteries.